THE HISTORY OF THE

 LAS VEGAS ALUMNAE CHAPTER

-The Las Vegas Alumnae Chapter (LVAC) was chartered on June 3, 1966 by eleven tenacious young educators and social workers.
-The eleven charter members of LVAC had the wisdom and foresight to know that there was and would always be a need for Black women to be politically aware and involved and serve the African American community.
+The Las Vegas Alumnae Chapter (LVAC) was chartered on June 3, 1966 by twelve tenacious young educators and social workers.
+The twelve charter members of LVAC had the wisdom and foresight to know that there was and would always be a need for Black women to be politically aware and involved and serve the African American community.
 The charter members were...

 Shirley Anderson Williams Dean